joxkalna/platform-quality-lab/docs/pact/08-adoption-plan.md

 ---

-## Phase 4: Webhooks
+## Phase 4: Webhooks (Multi-Repo Only)

 **Goal:** Consumer pact changes automatically trigger provider verification — no manual re-runs.

+**Important:** Webhooks are only needed when the consumer and provider are in separate repos.
+In a monorepo, both sides run in the same pipeline, so the provider verifies the pact in the same CI run that publishes it.
+Skip this phase if you're in a monorepo.

-Without webhooks, the provider only verifies pacts when its own pipeline runs.
+In a multi-repo setup, without webhooks the provider only verifies pacts when its own pipeline runs.
 This means a consumer can publish a breaking pact and not find out until the provider's next commit — which could be hours or days later.

 ### Steps